 After our tour was complete we migrated to a private room in the beautiful dining room to begin our meal – complete with wine pairings for each course.

-95 Cordova, Photo Courtesy of the zimmerman agency
+95 Cordova, Photo Courtesy of the Zimmerman agency

 Executive Chef Harlan Walden and Executive Sous Chef Tim Haire speaking about their menu selections

 **Before I get started – I notated what I thought was gluten free, vegan or vegetarian.
 If you have food allergies, always check with your server to ensure there are no hidden allergens.
 I’d asked for a vegan meal and was offered a pescatarian meal.